codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 .. php:function:: helper( $filename )

-	:param   string   $filename: The name of the helper file to load.
+	:param   string|array  $filename: The name of the helper file to load, or an array of names.

 	Loads a helper file.